moran-netser/SPCXparser/README.md

-# The spcx parser
+# The SPCX parser

-This project is a Python spcx parsing library.
+This project is a Python SPCX parsing package.

 ## Installation